Memory Support at Wellspring

 When you think of your best friend, you surely think of all the memories you’ve shared, how you can complete each other’s sentences or communicate without ever saying a word, and all the great moments of belly laughter over the years.
 That’s because nobody knows you quite like your best friend.

 As your family begins the journey through dementia, you can be assured your loved one will have a trusted best friend at Wellspring’s Senior Living Campus in Saginaw.
 It’s a new approach we’re taking in caring for your loved one.
 It’s called Best Friends℠ – and it’s changing the way to care for people facing memory-related illnesses.
-This model, developed by Virginia Bell and David Troxel at the University of Kentucky Alzheimer’s Disease Research Center, is being used across the United States because it’s making a difference in the lives of people with dementia.
+This model, developed by Virginia Bell and David Troxel at the University of Kentucky Alzheimer’s Disease Research Center in the 1990s, is being used across the United States because it’s making a difference in the lives of people with dementia.
+Their Best Friends Approach represents the first comprehensive philosophy geared towards caregivers.

 We start by getting to know your loved one, and all the things that have mattered to them throughout their lives.
 We then tailor a care plan that suits your loved one and you – because without that peace of mind, nothing else really matters.